 E. Other results of the collaboration (1 page)

-The above sections A – E should be submitted as a separate single PDF file.
+The above sections A – E should be attached to the main file such that a single PDF file is submitted.

 An instruction for how to use EasyChair is found here: